datacite/bolognese/README.md

 # bolognese

-Command-line utility for conversion of DOI metadata
+Command-line utility for conversion of DOI metadata.